The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: Metaphysical Superdeterminism

 \subsection{Invariant Set Theory}

-IST is presented as a \begin{quote} \textit{``realistic, locally causal theory of fundamental physics which assumes a much stronger synergy between cosmology and quantum physics than exists in contemporary theory.
+IST is presented as a \begin{displayquote} \textit{``realistic, locally causal theory of fundamental physics which assumes a much stronger synergy between cosmology and quantum physics than exists in contemporary theory.
 In IST the (quasi-cyclic) universe $\mathcal{U}$ is treated as a deterministic dynamical system evolving precisely on a measure-zero fractal invariant subset $\mathcal{I}_u$ of its state space.
-In this approach, the geometry of $\mathcal{I}_u$, and not a set of differential evolution equations in space-time $\mathcal{M}_u$, provides the most primitive description of the laws of physics.''}~(\cite{Palmer2016}, p.1) \end{quote}
+In this approach, the geometry of $\mathcal{I}_u$, and not a set of differential evolution equations in space-time $\mathcal{M}_u$, provides the most primitive description of the laws of physics.''}~\citep[p.1]{Palmer2016} \end{displayquote}

 IST, by treating the geometry of $\mathcal{I}_u$ as the most primitive expression of physical laws---rather than the set of differential equations described above---makes a conceptually nuanced move.
 Indeed, accepting $\mathcal{I}_u$ as fundamental (rather than anything inherently spatio-temporal) implies the presence of top-down constraints (of cosmological origin), which stand in stark contrast to the bottom-up constraints typical of the standard reductionist approach it critiques.
 We will see later in Sec.~\ref{sec:Ambig} how this has profound consequences for the metaphysics of IST.